Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Arkansas State Stats and Trends

-- So far this season Arkansas State has one win against the spread.

-- This year, the Red Wolves are winless against the spread when entering a game as an underdog of 14 points or more.
+- The Red Wolves have been underdogs by 14.5 points or more one time this year and have not covered the spread once.

-- The Red Wolves average 31.0 points per game, comparable to the 29.3 the Golden Hurricane surrender.
+- This season the Red Wolves average just 1.7 more points per game (31.0) than the Golden Hurricane surrender (29.3).

-- Arkansas State is 1-0 against the spread and 1-1 overall when the team puts up more than 29.3 points.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team scores more than 29.3 points.

-- Arkansas State is 1-0 against the spread and 1-1 overall when the team picks up over 406.7 yards.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team piles up over 406.7 yards.

-- The Red Wolves have turned the ball over four times this season, one more turnover than the Golden Hurricane have forced (3).
+- The Red Wolves have turned the ball over one more time (4 total) than the Golden Hurricane have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.